Jailed Reuters reporters, U.S. border photographers win Pulitzer Prizes

 Goran Tomasevic captured an image in San Pedro Sula, Honduras, a city with one of the highest murder rates in the world, of a rooster scratching in the dirt next to the slain body of a Barrio 18 gang member.
 Tomasevic was a previous finalist for his pictures of the war in Syria.

+The staff of the Pittsburgh Post-Gazette won the breaking news prize for its coverage of “immersive, compassionate” coverage of the massacre at Pittsburgh’s Tree of Life synagogue that killed 11 people on Oct.
+27, 2018.

+Pulitzer administrator Dana Canedy, upon announcing the winners, also offered admiration for a non-winner: the staff of the Eagle Eye student newspaper at Marjory Stoneman Douglas High School for its coverage of the killings.

-Reporting by Daniel Trotta; Editing by Bill Rigby
+Reporting by Daniel Trotta in New York; Editing by Bill Rigby